 We’ve had some wonderful stays over the years.
 We even have two places where we’re repeat customers because we love the places or landlords so much.
 However, not every property stay has been perfect.

 Those less-than-perfect experiences guide every stay we take.
-If you run an Airbnb property, you want to minimize those poor experiences and make as much money as possible.
+If you run an Airbnb property, you want to minimize those poor experiences and get as many bookings as possible.

 Why You Should Make Money with Airbnb